notfixingit3/ansible_pihole_6_beta/README.md

 For easy testing, on a blank system, one without pihole already installed

 ## WARNING
 DO NOT USE ON PRODUCTION SYSTEM UNLESS YOU KNOW WHAT YOUR DOING

+Only supporting Debian and Ubuntu for now

 ## Install
 * Update hosts file and change IP to your host